Zapper-fi/protocol/docs/api-intro/nft-queries/nft-token.md

 The `nftToken` query takes a collection address, network, and token ID to return comprehensive information about a specific NFT token.
 This includes its metadata, traits, current ownership, and transfer history.

-### Example Use Case: NFT Details
+### Example Use Case: NFT Display

-When you need to display detailed information about a specific NFT, such as in a marketplace listing or NFT portfolio view, you can use this query to fetch all relevant token data.
+Let's say you want to display a specific NFT.
+Start by passing the `collectionAddress`, `network`, and `tokenId` to identify the NFT.
+Then return information about the token including its `name`, `description`, current `estimatedValue`, and media assets from `mediasV3`.
+You can also get trait information and current sale data.

 #### Example Variables